“See then that you walk circumspectly, not as fools but as wise, redeeming the time, because the days are evil.”

 The New International Version (NIV) of the Bible translates “redeeming the time” to mean making the most of every opportunity.
-The meaning is further illuminated by Bible interpreters to mean “to make wise and sacred use of every opportunity for doing good so that zeal and well-doing are as if it were the ‘purchase money’ by which we make the time our own.”
-(Thayer Lexicon) The Apostle Paul uses this phrase in letters to two (2) new churches established in Christ to prepare them for the challenges they would face living in a hostile, pagan society.
+The meaning is further illuminated by Bible interpreters: “to make wise and sacred use of every opportunity for doing good so that zeal and well-doing are as if it were the ‘purchase money’ by which we make the time our own.”
+The Apostle Paul uses this phrase on two separate occasions with new churches established in Christ.
+He does so to prepare them for the challenges they would face living in a hostile, pagan society.

-To the church at Ephesus, Paul reminded believers that they were no longer agents of darkness but were to redeem the time by being “light in the Lord” (Ep.
+To the church at Ephesus, Paul reminded believers that they were no longer agents of darkness but were to redeem the time by being “lights in the Lord” (Ep.
 5:8).
 Their new identity was to be evidenced by their fruit–goodness, righteousness and truth.
 They were to walk “circumspectly, not as fools”.
-There is urgency in Paul’s message to this church because the “days were evil” meaning there was a general disregard for what was right while embracing that which was profoundly immoral, wicked, and depraved.
-The days continued to be evil into the 21st century.

 Also Read: Can You Handle the Truth?